kisslinux/kisslinux.github.io/site/pages/donate.md

 <a href="https://teespring.com/kiss0?pid=389">
 <img src="/images/tee.png" style='max-width:250px'>

-Support KISS by buying a T-shirt today!
+Support KISS by buying a T-shirt or sticker today!
 </a>